-Likewise, if you plan on bringing party treats, goodie bags, snacks brought in to share, etc.; you should provide enough items for the entire class.
+If you plan on bringing party treats, goodie bags, snacks brought in to share, etc.; you should provide enough items for the entire class.
 If possible, we ask that you bring in nutritious or low sugar treats (i.e. avoid cupcakes with heavy frosting).
+The teacher can also let you know if there are any specific allergies or restrictions in the class.
+All treats should be individually wrapped and pre-portioned.

 Please let your child's teacher know of your plans at least one week in advance so that arrangements can be made.
-Parents are responsible for providing any necessary paper goods or utensils.
-If items brought in cannot be self-served, we ask that parents be available to assist in serving and cleaning up.
+Items must be easily self-served and any necessary paper goods or utensils should be provided.